Call us at 828-654-8300 for information on Ford CNG vehicles.

-Please call us at 866-727-0326.
+Please call us at 828-654-8300.
 We can help make sure you order the correct vehicle(s).
-Ford requires all vehicles that are to be converted to CNG to have the "Gaseous prep engine package".
-Your dealer will need to order the vehicle with this package.
+Ford requires all vehicles that are to be converted to operate on CNG to have the GFP (Gaseous Fuel Prep) Engine Package.
+Your dealer will need to order the vehicle with this package, codes vary per platform (Ex.
+Trucks=98G and Vans=91G) and cost $315.00.
 Please have your dealer call us for instructions how to get vehicle converted.
-Ford Motor Credit will finance approved buyers the cost of CNG conversion.
+Ford Motor Credit will finance approved buyers the incremental cost of CNG conversion.

-If the vehicle you want to convert does not have gaseous prep package installed and supplied by Ford than we can not convert the vehicle to operate on CNG.
+If the vehicle you want to convert does not have gaseous prep package installed and supplied by Ford then we cannot convert the vehicle to operate on CNG.

 Currently we offer three styles of CNG conversion.